elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/scheduler/README.txt

 --------------------------------------------------------------------------
 1. Copy the scheduler.module to your modules directory
 2. Enable module, database schemas will be setup automatically.
-3. Grant users the permission "schedule (un)publishing of nodes" so they can set when the nodes they create are to be (un)published.
+3. Grant users the permission "Schedule content publication" so they can set when the nodes they create are to be (un)published.

 4. Visit admin > settings > content-types and click on any node type and